HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Documentation/WW130_DFU.md

 ## How to install firmware images onto the WW130 using DFU - CGP 10/8/24

+(These instructions also apply to the MKL62BA on the WW500.
+See the end of this document for differences)

 The WW130 boards have a "Device Firmware Update " (DFU) mechanism which allows new frmware to be installed over-the-air using BLE.
 This document describes how to do this.